sdoxsee/sdoxsee.github.io/blog/_posts/2019-12-17-merry-microservices-part1-resource-server.md

 }
 {% endhighlight %}

-Go to your Authorization section, click the "Get New Access Token" button, and fill in the OAuth2 configuration for your identity provider.
+Go to your Authorization section, click the "Get New Access Token" button, and fill in the OAuth 2.0 configuration for your identity provider.
 Our configuration is as follows:

 **Tip**: If you you need to look up the endpoints, use the [discovery endpoint](http://localhost:9080/auth/realms/jhipster/.well-known/openid-configuration) as your guide
 {: .notice}